LowEndNetwork/RulesAndGuidelines/LowEndTalk-RulesAndGuidelines.md

 These rules are in place to both protect the members of this community as well as requiring a certain participation before people can start posting offers.

 * Members must have **5 posts** and have been registered for **14 days** to be allowed to post in this forum.
+* Members must be approved by a member of staff before being able to post offers.
 * You must have a website with a proper ordering system.
 "Email me to get this deal" does not count.
   * For currency other than USD, use the foreign exchange on the day of posting to verify the cost fits the requirement and post the exchange rate of that day.
   * Do not list packages that do not pass the pricing test, even if you have one or more that do.